 "There were still some stalwart hat wearers," recalls Lindsay Kennett.
 "Fortunately for me, they were catered for by department stores such as Smith & Caughey’s, Ballantynes and Kirkcaldie & Stains, establishments with whom I had enjoyed a long association.
 Although they stocked only a small selection of hats, I received enough orders to keep my business going."

-In the early 1990s, Lindsay Kennett retired to Dunedin where he continued to make hats, reproductions of styles from earlier eras, for exhibitions and charity hat shows within the southern region.
+Lindsay Kennett retired from business in the early 1990s and moved to Dunedin where he continued to make hats, reproductions of styles from earlier eras, for exhibitions and charity hat shows within the southern region.

 Last published April 2014.